molgenis/molgenis-service-armadillo/docs/upgrade-3-4.md

 5. Change the "image" to `datashield/rock-dolomite-xenon:latest` and save.
 6. Start the xenon profile.

-Everything should be working fine now.
+Everything should now be working correctly.
 You can try and login to your server via the central analysis server, using the `DSMolgenisArmadillo` (2.0.5 or up) package to test.

 Enjoy =)